 Cheap PPC Advertising Won’t Get You Enough Traffic

-Having a low ad position and a non-existent click-through rate equals 1 thing = you won’t get enough traffic.
+Having a low ad position and a non-existent click-through rate equals one thing = not getting any traffic.

 If you do happen to rank in the top 4 positions for a cheap keyword, then it’s probably too good to be true.
 The chances are the search volume for the keyword will be so low (no matter what Google keyword planner says) it won’t be worth your time.

 Think about it.
 If you’re number 2 for a keyword that gets 100 searches a month then how many clicks are you likely to get?

 Referencing the click-through rate table we looked at earlier, you’d get around 4 clicks.
 4 clicks a month is very very little, and if you’re relying on your PPC campaign to make you money, that won’t work.

 Instead, you’ll need a secondary form of advertising that will cost you even more money.
 Then you need to decide if it’s worth carrying on with the campaign if you’ll get more traffic from other sources.

 To summarise all the main points of cheap PPC advertising, it would be this: cheap PPC advertising takes a long time to get conversions.